perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 - **How to do contingency planning for image acquisition?**
 	- Create duplicate copy of evidence image file in case of failure
 	- Make at least two images of digital evidence
-		- using different tools and techniques
+		- Using different tools and techniques
 	- Copy **Host Protected Area (HPA)**
-		- area not visible for OS on drive
+		- area not visible to an OS on drive
 - **What are some challenges in image acquisition?**
 	- Windows has whole disk encryption called BitLocker which makes static acquisition difficult
 	- Decryption keys provided by suspect is require to decrypt data